dselsam/certigrad/README.md

 ## Building Certigrad

-Instructions for installing Certigrad will be posted shortly.

-Note: Lean is still under development, and there are several efforts in progress that will make it much easier to install Certigrad.
+Lean is still under development, and there are several efforts in progress that will make it much easier to install Certigrad.
 One of particular relevance to installing Certigrad is the foreign function interface (FFI).
-We forked Lean in order to add code to wrap Eigen inside Lean's VM (https://github.com/dselsam/lean/tree/certigrad) but soon Lean will have a foreign function interface that lets us add to the VM without needing to rebuild Lean.
+We forked Lean in order to add code to wrap Eigen inside Lean's VM but soon Lean will have a foreign function interface that lets us add to the VM without needing to rebuild Lean.
 The intrepid user can build our fork, but we hope to port Certigrad to the master branch of Lean once the FFI has been released.

+Until then:
+1. Download our fork of Lean from https://github.com/dselsam/lean/tree/certigrad and build/install it using the instructions at https://github.com/leanprover/lean.
+2. Download Eigen (http://bitbucket.org/eigen/eigen/get/3.3.4.tar.bz2) and install it.
+You may need to change https://github.com/dselsam/lean/blob/certigrad/src/CMakeLists.txt#L285 depending on where you install it.
+3. Download this repository, and in the main directory execute `leanpkg --build`.

+Note: we are still working on some performance issues in Lean when proving certain (large) Certigrad theorems and checking the resulting proofs.
+Building Certigrad currently takes a long time (~90 minutes) and at its peak consumes around 30 GB of memory.
+We hope to get these numbers way down in the near future.

 ## Warning